brunosouza-prog/Apex-Anti-Recoil/README.md

 ## Todo

 - Improve recoil further
-- Bring back the rapid-fire feature and fix any issues with it
-- Fix Sheila
 - Add superglide macro (press and hold C with shift)
 - Add Gold Optics back